-Araldite Epoxy resin system reduces weight
+Araldite epoxy resin system gives weight savings to sport boats

 When Scout Boats Inc. began considering the infusion process for the new hull of its 420 LXF luxury sport boat, the company decided on the process of building a vacuum-tight, flanged tool and infusing resins in a closed mold.
 As a result of this decision, a test program was established for infusing a dark-colored hard-top for a small boat using polyester, vinyl ester, as well as epoxy resin supplied by Huntsman Advanced Materials.